 - evictions, and

-LHI is good for legal aid programs, Courts, and other nonprofits too.
+LHI is a collaboration with legal aid programs, Courts, and other nonprofits that create the forms and host them through LHI.
 It allows these programs to provide services more efficiently.
-That's because the LHI website supports legal professionals who use free software (HotDocs and A2J Author) to create their templates, forms, and documents for their interviews.
+That's because the LHI website supports legal professionals who use software (HotDocs and A2J Author) to create their templates, forms, and documents for their interviews.
+Non profits and courts benefit from a being able to use the forms in remote and in person self help centers, save time in creating complex packages, managing case work flows through the guided forms, and ensuring quality and standarditization of their forms.

 LHI is a project of Pro Bono Net, a nonprofit committed to increasing access to justice with technology, in cooperation with Ohio State Legal Services Association.
-The project is supported by the Legal Services Corporation, the State Justice Institute, and state courts in California and New York.
+The project is supported by state courts in California, Iowa, Washington DC, and New York.
 The HotDocs software has been donated by HotDocs Corporation.